 Being pregnant in Taiwan, from pregnancy to childbirth

 Taiwan is a safe country.
 The cost of living is relatively low and it’s an excellent place to spend your pregnancy and give birth.
 Taiwan boasts the world’s best medical infrastructure and the most highly qualified doctors from the world’s top universities.
-You can take a urine pregnancy test at any drugstore in the country.
+You can take a urine pregnancy test in any drugstore throughout the country.

 Which practitioner will monitor your pregnancy in Taiwan?